2004 German Grand Prix: Race report

 At the start, Michael Schumacher held the lead, but second-starting Juan Pablo Montoya dropped down to eighth place.
 Meanwhile, Fernando Alonso shot up from fifth to second, which meant Kimi Räikkönen went on where he started, in third position.
 When the field arrived at the hairpin for the first time, Rubens Barrichello tried to pass David Coulthard for fifth place, but left his braking too late, locked his rear wheels and crashed into the back of the McLaren.
 The Scot continued without losing time, but the Brazilian lost his front wing and was forced to pit, dropping to the back of the field.
 Alonso was passed by Räikkönen at the hairpin on lap 2, while Montoya began his recovery by overtaking Mark Webber into the same corner mere moments later.

 Schumacher had opened a gap of three seconds to Räikkönen, but the Finn drew closer to the leader during the first round of pit stops.
 On lap 13, however, the rear wing collapsed on his McLaren as he was about to turn into the high-speed first corner.
 His car spun and slammed into the tyre barrier, but the driver escaped unhurt.
 It was Räikkönen seventh retirement of the season and left Schumacher in the lead with more than ten seconds over Alonso.

 Montoya had climbed up to fourth position, but his tyres degraded faster than those around him and on lap 21, he went off track and was passed by Jenson Button.
-The Colombian triggered the secound round of pit stops anded rejoined in a distant fifth place.
+The Colombian triggered the second round of pit stops anded rejoined in a distant fifth place.
 Schumacher and Alonso kept their positions, while Coulthard fell back behind Button and the latter continued his surge during the third round of pit stops by rejoining right behind Alonso and then passing the Renault driver on lap 51.
 Button was even faster than Schumacher but the championship leader had enough of a lead to cruise to the finish and take another dominant victory.

 Antônio Pizzonia finished seventh and scored two points on his first outing for Williams.